 Students don’t always choose workouts that achieve their goals, but Luck said they almost always figure out what happened and what they need to do to achieve their goal in their next session.
 The self-analysis takes place during a mandatory reflection period following each class.

 Luck’s students reinforce the value of the lessons they create by reflecting on them on a regular basis.
 Once students receive their workout summary email from the Spirit System, they compare the results to what they thought they’d accomplish with the session.

 “It helps them realize things,” she said.
 “Last year I had some boys decide they wanted to do a yoga workout, and they didn’t reach their heart rate zone goal for the day.
-They reflected on that and concluded that they aren’t going to do a flexibility/yoga workout when they need to get 25 minutes in [a yellow or red heart rate zone].”
+They reflected on that and concluded that they aren’t going to do a flexibility/yoga workout when they need to get 25 minutes in .”

 Luck reads each student’s reflection to see who needs additional guidance.
 With her older students, though, the reflection has served as a confirmation of what makes an effective workout.

 “This puts it back on them to share what they are thinking about in class,” she said.
 “They are understanding what it means to have their heart rate go up and what it takes to keep it there.
 That’s our big goal: that life-long learning and being able to take this out into the real world if I’m a young adult.”